ouspg/CloudAndNetworkSecurity/4. Container Security/README.md

 ## Preliminary tasks & prerequisites

-> The second part of the container security lecture *is directly related* to this exercise.

 This week is all about containers, especially about how the Linux kernel works, Open Container Initiative (OCI) standards, and how to manage your dependencies.

-So-called containers these days as we know them, are mostly based on OCI standards and Linux kernel user-space virtualisation.
+So-called containers these days as we know them, are mostly based on OCI standards and Linux kernel user-space virtualisation, in order to achieve *software-level isolation*.

 Check the OCI standards: